CHAPTER Rev 900 INTEREST AND DIVIDENDS TAX

 d.
 Internal Revenue Service or United States Department of the Treasury administrative pronouncements including revenue rulings and revenue procedures;

 e.
-Tax treaties and related regulations, as well as the United States Department of the Treasury's or other official explanation of such treaties;
+Tax treaties and related regulations, as well as the United States Department of the Treasury or other official explanation of such treaties;

 f.
 Congressional intent as reflected in Committee Reports, joint explanatory statements of managers included in the conference committee reports and floor statements made by the bill's managers prior to enactment;